 Many patients report an inclination for self-help treatments.
 The Internet can be a medium for delivering such services and evidence shows that automated, professionally developed self-help psychological interventions can be effective [10].
 Internet programs without the input of professionals can still be effective [10].
-Internet interventions have been shown to reduce depression, anxiety, panic disorder, posttraumatic disorders, eating disorders, especially depression and anxiety disorders, through the Internet are increasing [10].
+Internet interventions have been shown to reduce depression, anxiety, panic disorder, posttraumatic disorders, eating disorders, and insomnia [5].
+Prevention and treatment of mental disorders, especially depression and anxiety disorders, through the Internet are increasing [10].
 Several Internet-based interventions were found to reduce depression and anxiety symptoms [6,8,10-13].